What Is a Company Formation Agent?

 In fact, there is no indication that the firm ever did tax consulting.
 Instead, it was registered in the Marshall Islands and served as one of the main shell companies used by the bankers of Kidjajev’s unit to help their clients launder money.

-Danske Bank was hit by one of largest ever money laundering scandals in 2017, when a team led by Danish newspaper Berlingske and OCCRP first uncovered how billions of dollars of dirty money were funneled through the institution’s Estonian branch.
+Danske Bank was hit by one of the world’s largest ever money laundering scandals in 2017, when a team led by Danish newspaper Berlingske and OCCRP first uncovered how billions of dollars of dirty money were funneled through the institution’s Estonian branch.

 A report ordered by the bank found that it had handled $234 billion in offshore transactions, many of them suspicious.
 Much of this was enabled by the division in Estonia that dealt with foreign clients from countries like Russia, Azerbaijan, and Ukraine.